-The main contributions can be summarized as follows: \begin{itemize} \item [\textbf{(1)}] We propose an Occlusion Instances Library and an Occlusion Instance Augmentation (OIA) strategy for Occluded ReID task, which brings more realistic image-level occlusion enhancement. \item [\textbf{(2)}] We propose a Feature Completion Decoder to exploit learnable tokens for occluded features completion.
-Compared to pervious works, our method is more flexible without any pre-designed regions. \item [\textbf{(3)}] We design a Cross Hard Triplet Loss and a Feature Completion Consistency Loss to impel model's perception ability and feature completion ability respectively. \item [\textbf{(4)}] To prove the effectiveness of our method, we perform experiments on occluded and holistic Re-ID datasets.
+The main contributions can be summarized as follows: \begin{itemize} \item [\textbf{(1)}] We develop an Occlusion Instances Library and an Occlusion Instance Augmentation (OIA) strategy for Occluded ReID task, which brings more realistic image-level occlusion enhancement and effectively improve the robustness of the model to various occlusions. \item [\textbf{(2)}] A Feature Completion Decoder is proposed to exploit learnable tokens for occluded features completion without the assistance of any external model.
+Compared to pervious completion based works, our method is more flexible without any predesigned regions. \item [\textbf{(3)}] We design a Cross Hard Triplet loss and a Feature Completion Consistency loss to impel model's perception ability and feature completion ability respectively. \item [\textbf{(4)}] To validate the effectiveness of our method, we perform experiments on occluded and holistic Re-ID datasets.
 The results validate the proposed method performs favorably against state-of-the-art methods. \end{itemize}